 In BFF, we provide opportunities to join groups built around locations or topics.
-We’ll recommend groups you can join based on your location, activity, life and interests information.
+We’ll automatically recommend groups you can join based on your location, activity, life and interests information.

 BFF members will not be able to see chat discussions until they join the specific chat and when they join, they’ll see the full message history.

 Remember that certain areas of BFF are public spaces that are freely open to everyone on BFF.
 Your activity and anything you post in these spaces can be seen by everyone on Bumble BFF.

 For Users who are California residents, you have the following rights (in addition to those listed at section 10 below) under the California Consumer Privacy Act, and you have the right to be free from unlawful discrimination for exercising your rights under the Act: